sahib/misc/debugging/slides.typ

   - Sort the symptoms.
   - Only guess to focus the search.
-  - Find a hypothesis explaining all symptoms.
+  - Find a theory explaining all symptoms.
   - Apply Occam's Razor generously.
   - Instrument the system.